rgayon-operis/rgayon-operis/README.md

 - 👩‍💻 DevOps Gal
 - 🗣️ French, English, Spanish

-*Thought processes:*
-I only use Windows because of work.
+*Stream of consciousness:* I only use Windows because of work.
 I'd rather have fun with Xenia.
 I write a whole lot of yaml (And some actual code whenever I can).
 I GPG-Sign my commits.
 I wish the internet was more interoperable.
 Working pretty much exclusively on WSL.
 Why is Jira ?
 The GitHub CLI is actually awesome, y'all just haters.
 No, seriously, why the hell is Jira ?
 And how have they been working on this for over twenty years ?!
 I have a love-hate relationship with GitHub, and it's not what you think.

 All views and statements are my own.